redbug312/markdown-it-multimd-table/README.md

 ### Multiple lines of row (optional)

-Put backslashes to indicate line-breaks to allow the table rows being parsed in multiple rows.
+Put backslashes at end to make the table rows parsed as multiple lines.
 This feature is contributed by [Lucas-C](https://github.com/Lucas-C).

 ```markdown